#lifelessons, #spiritual, Innerwork

 We have already won

-Tomorrow Adventure Sister Stacy and I will find out if we win a publishing contest we submitted our book trilogy in.
+Tomorrow my friend and I will find out if we win a publishing contest.
 We have been so busy with other parts of our lives that we haven’t had time to worry or concern ourselves too deeply in the outcome.
 Although we both sincerely really want to win this contest, we are detached from fixating on the win.

-Our success does not rest on winning a contest.
-Our success lies within the people we help, the readers who enjoy our work and get joy from our message.
+Success does not rest on winning a contest.
+I believe success lies within the people we help, the readers who enjoy our work and get joy from our message.
 When we started our joint literary adventure, we were very clear with each other that we truly wanted to help others find joy in their lives.
 We have both been through our share of tough times and we wanted to share with others how we chose to cope, heal, and rise above to make it through to today.

 The community we build on acceptance of being authentically you, doing our best to level up in our lives by being better and doing better, while seeking joy in our lives every day, even the crap days, is exactly what we wanted to create.

 We wanted to create a non-judgmental community of authentic, great, and magical in their own way kind of people, that are willing to accept and cherish others for their differences.
-The Adventure Sisters celebrate uniqueness.
+To create and celebrate everyone’s uniqueness.
 We celebrate eccentric and unconventional people who do what they can to truly stay authentic to themselves while being the best person they can be.

 When deciding to write these books of lessons, we kept in mind that most people at the core of their beings are good.
-Keeping this in mind, we knew that even those with the best of intentions make mistakes in their lives, including us!
+Knowing that even those with the best of intentions make mistakes in their lives, including ourselves.
 We believe that in general, most people are doing the best that they can in the time and space they are given when on the journey of life.

-We see the good in the world because we are looking for it.
-If we can’t find it, we create joy ourselves.
-We don’t need music to dance, we beat to our own rhythm inside, we radiate with joy because that is what we also need to feel in our own lives.
 We understand that winning a contest would indeed be exciting and joyous for us both.
 We also believe that life will support us on the path to our highest and greatest good.
+No matter where it leads or how it looks.

 If we win, we will be ecstatic and overwhelmed with thankfulness!
 If we do not, we will not be discouraged.
-We will keep on, keeping on!
-Because that is part of the adventure too.
+We will keep on, keeping on.
+That is part of the adventure too.
 Together we have learned to trust life to bring us exactly where we need to be.
-This literary adventure has brought Stacy and I closer than we ever were, I can truly say that I now love my friend/soul sister as if she is family.
-I view this relationship alone as a giant blessing gift wrapped just for us inside our joint journey.

-Thank you for reading my blog and following the Adventure Sisters as we reach for the stars.
-We hope that you will learn from our wins, our losses and enjoy our unique views on the world around us.
-I cannot wait to share the next steps of our adventure with you!
+Thank you for reading my words while I reach for the stars.
+I hope that you will learn from our wins, our losses and enjoy our unique views on the world around us.
+I cannot wait to share the next steps of my adventures with you.

 Sending you love, luck and most of all JOY!